Learn about actual and potential costs

 Buyers should consider the estimated costs of two-way radios when evaluating proposals.

-For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.
+For a detailed list of key selection criteria to consider when evaluating providers, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should provide the date and time when proposals are due and when award information will be available.